 There are various applications of NLP techniques, for example, analyzing public opinion from big data (SNS posts), and automatically generating and proofreading sentences.
 We also consider how our research contributes to the real world.

 How should we represent semantics of words and sentences on computers?
-This has been an outstanding problem on Natural Language Processing (NLP) for long.
+This has been an outstanding problem on NLP for long.
 Recently, Deep Learning was applied to NLP to learn vector representations of words from a large corpus and to compose vector representations of sentences from those of constituent words.

 In order for a computer to interact with a human and understand human instructions, it is necessary to classify textual expressions into categories (e.g., person names and places) and to map entity mentions to records in existing databases (e.g., Wikipedia).
 In addition, we can understand a scene written in natural language or illustrated in an image by associating natural language representations to objects and movements in images.

 Humans communicate with each other by interpreting the meaning of a text with the common knowledge such as smoking causes Lung cancer.
 In order to equip computers with common-sense knowledge, we are exploring methods to automatically acquire knowledge from large data (e.g., Web, Wikipedia, SNS posts).